O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 The membership must be that of a professional association in the medical field that only admits members based on their achievements.
 Passing medical training or being an alumni association member will not count for this.

-Most recognized associations require interviews, nomination, advanced certifications, and many other methods of evaluation before you can become a member.
+Most recognized associations require interviews, nominations, advanced certifications, and many other methods of evaluation before you can become a member.
 Due to the seemingly high standard, many physicians and clinicians in fellowship training avoid the criterion altogether and thereby don’t explore the option when filing their O-1 visas.

 Evidence That You Have Judged Other People’s Work